 Analog signals can also be monitored by the device, with events fired whenever the signal

 falls below or rises above user-defined thresholds

-- Comes with software libraries for Windows (including Vista and Windows 7) and Linux, making it very simple to
+Comes with software libraries for Windows (supports XP, Vista, Windows 7, 8, 10) and Linux, making it very simple to

 use the device.

 Includes support for Microsoft .NET languages (C#, VB.NET, etc), C / C++, and Visual Basic 5/6.